guitarvydas/find-and-replace/Key Ideas.md

 - Drawware
 - tokenizing words
 - escaping whitespace in strings and comments, thwarting space skipping in strings and comments
+	- encode spaces where you want to preserve them (comments, strings)
 -